benhallouk/protractor-sample/README.md

 > **⚠ The IE require protected mode settings to be the same for all zones**

+> **⚠ If you observe any performance issues consider switching the diriver from 64bit to 32bit**

 ## Run the testing

 Just run regular node test command: